-Areas of Relevant Experience: Dr. Knudson's experience as the founder, President and Chief Executive Officer of EnteroMedics, as well as his technical and financial experience, makes him well-suited to serve as a member of the Board of Directors.
+Areas of Relevant Experience: Mr. Gladney's significant experience leading medical device companies, as well as his position as President and Chief Executive Officer of EnteroMedics and his experience with commercialization of medical device companies makes him well-suited to serve as a member of the Board of Directors.